Daniel Amen: Writing

-Amen's first book, Change Your Brain, Change Your Life, was published in 1999 and unexpectedly reached The New York Times best seller list after selling tens of thousands of copies in the first year.
-Publishers Weekly noted that the book "apparently struck a nerve with readers who love a 'scientific' hook."
+Amen's first book, Change Your Brain, Change Your Life, published in 1999, appeared on The New York Times best seller list.

 In his book Making a Good Brain Great, he provided his analysis and recommendations for brain improvement purported to enhance a person's overall happiness and ability.
 For example, he suggested that hobbies which challenge the brain are important to ensure a happy life, as he believes they force the brain to learn and evolve over time.
-Davi Thornton characterized the book as consisting of "commonplace recommendations for self-improvement."
+Davi Thornton characterized the book as consisting of "commonplace recommendations for self-improvement".

 Healing the Hardware of the Soul, written by Amen in 2008, was reviewed in the American Journal of Psychiatry by Andrew Leuchter.
 "Dr. Amen makes a good case for the use of brain imaging to explain and medicalize mental disorders", Leuchter said.
 "However, the reader who has any degree of familiarity with mental illness and brain science is left unconvinced that his [Amen's] highly commercialized use of scanning is justified."
-Leuchter concluded that Amen "has not subjected his treatment approaches to the level of systematic scientific scrutiny expected for scientifically based medical practice."
+Leuchter concluded that Amen "has not subjected his treatment approaches to the level of systematic scientific scrutiny expected for scientifically based medical practice".

 In Amen's The Brain in Love, he described the brain activity that occurs during chanting meditation as similar to that which takes place during the feeling of love and sexual activity.